Aiogara

 aji - more than two.

-These only are used for nouns referring to people.
+These only are used for nouns referring to animates.
 For inanimate objects, the number must be stated or it is inferred via context.

 Adjectives

-Adjectives come before the noun always.
-They are written separately unless being used in a compound noun.
+Adjectives always precede the noun they modify.
+They are written as separate words unless forming part of a compound noun.

 tai - large